AdaCore/gnatstudio/docs/release_notes/gui_changes.rst

 .................................

-Protected and task types/objects and their entries are now visible in :file:`Outline View`.
-A new filter in `Show tasks, entries, and protected types` is used to show/hide these items (in the local configuration menu).
+Protected and task types/objects and their entries are now visible in :guilabel:`Outline` view.
+A new filter in :guilabel:`Show tasks, entries, and protected types` is used to show/hide these items (in the local configuration menu).

 .. figure:: outline_config.png
    :scale: 100%